Marketing to Dentists: How to Market to Dentists

 Market Size and Growth

-The dental market has been increasing steadily for the past few years and is expected to continue on an upward trend to $196.18 billion by 2027 with a CAGR of 6.24%.
-This growth is due to the US’s aging population and the ongoing demand for preventative and restorative dental care.
-However, this trend could slow, as younger generations have benefited from water fluoridation, more preventative dental education, and improved insurance coverage, suggesting the number of appointments per person could decrease in the future along with increases in efficiencies.
+The dental market has been increasing steadily over the past few years and is expected to continue its upward trend, reaching $281.2 billion by 2035 with a CAGR of 4.86%.
+This growth is driven by the US’s aging population and the ongoing demand for preventive and restorative dental care.
+However, this trend could slow, as younger generations have benefited from water fluoridation, more preventive dental education, and improved insurance coverage, suggesting the number of appointments per person could decrease in the future, along with increases in efficiency.

 Total Addressable Market